chamilo/chamilo-lms/assets/README.md

 The folder "assets" will be processed by the js library Webpack Encore and the result will be saved in public/build folder.

 In order to accomplish this task, we first need to install yarn.
 Yarn is a JavaScript dependencies manager similar to Bower (that we also used for development in Chamilo 1.11.x), only that Bower seems to be deprecated now.

-Follow the installation instructions here https://yarnpkg.com/en/docs/install
+Install yarn, follow the installation instructions here https://yarnpkg.com/en/docs/install

 After the installation run this command in the Chamilo root: